salchy-tera/tera-advanced-sorc/README.md

 Commands: type sorc in proxy chat to enable/disable the mod

 Use with my auto cast mod to insta lock the boss with flaming barrage -> https://github.com/salchy-lab/tera-autocast-master

+Compatible with SP/NGSP (and recommended to use with them, specially with NGSP)